KaiYan289/RLpapersnote/LLM.md

 Critic: Large language models can self-correct with tool-interactive critiquing

+Tool documentation enables zero-shot tool-usage with large language models

+Measuring and narrowing the compositionality gap in language models

+**ToolRerank: Adaptive and Hierarchy-Aware Reranking for Tool Retrieval (2403.06551)**

+Tool documentation enables zero-shot tool-usage with large language models

+### Tool Retrieval

+**Towards completeness-oriented tool retrieval for large language models (2405.16089)**

+Conversely, semantic-based methods, such as ANCE [45], TAS-B [12], coCondensor [7], and Contriever [15] ...

 ### Tool Creation

 CREATOR: Tool Creation for Disentangling Abstract and Concrete Reasoning of Large Language Models

 Large Language Models as Tool Makers (2305.17126)

+Craft: Customizing llms by creating and retrieving from specialized toolsets.

 ### Early